Welcome

 -

-Schedules: Allows you to manually set start times for the four periods of the day: day, dusk, night, and dawn.
+schedules: allows you to manually set the start times for the four periods of the day: day, dusk, night, and dawn.

 -

-automates dawn, day and dusk: if this switch is activated, the system ignores manual times and automatically determines these periods (for example, based on sunrise and sunset or light sensors).
+Automates dawn, day and dusk: if this switch is activated, the system ignores manual times and automatically determines these periods (e.g., based on sunrise and sunset or light sensors).

 -